 How do I know what level to sign up for?

 If your kid is already in the program sign up for the level they are presently in.
 If they are new, contact us with some background information and we can point you in the right direction.
-It also helps if you can bring them out to attend a clinic during the spring 2 session so our pros can get to know them.

 What do you do if it rains?